ivanxdd32/ivanxdd32/README.md

 ### 🧠 Currently Learning

-- 🧮 Algoritmos & estructuras de datos
+- 🧮 Algorithms & data structures
-- 🧱 Mejores prácticas en backend
+- 🧱 Backend best practices
-- 🔐 Seguridad ofensiva (Web Pentesting)
+- 🔐 Offensive security (Web Pentesting)

 ---

 ### 🌌 Thanks for Visiting!

-> **“Gracias por visitar mi perfil, el viaje apenas comienza 🚀
+> **“Thanks for visiting my profile, the journey is just beginning 🚀
-Sigamos creando, aprendiendo y construyendo un futuro digital más increíble y seguro.”**
+Let’s keep creating, learning, and building a more awesome and secure digital future.”**

 ---